HITECHCRIME/BATTOU_MOTH_Rakanichu/README.md

 burn the demon

-DO THIS QUICKER SO IT ENDS ON BRAAAAIN hijo de puta - mówi, że i nie słyszał ale nie posłuchał mnie - sangre del sueno la tunda boraros virunas all in my head

-battou de la sangre to gang
-las tundas are feasting my brain ye
+DO THIS QUICKER SO IT ENDS ON BRAAAAIN hijo de puta - mówi, że i nie słyszał ale nie posłuchał mnie - sangre del sueno la tunda boraros virunas all in my head battou de la sangre to gang las tundas are feasting my brain (-ye)

-aprendiste la lección mind is so blank
+aprendiste la lección mind so blank
 my morning ritual never in vain

-ever so vengeful, carved into stone your life is resentful missing your game long way to trek yeah salted the circle myself aye
+ever so vengeful, carved into stone your life is resentful missing your game

+long way to trek yeah
+salted the circle myself aye